SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Introduction

 \section{Introduction}

-The capability to remotely operate a vehicle from anywhere in the World represents a key step towards the wider adoption of connected and automated vehicles \cite{rosa-garciaBridgingRemoteOperations2025}.
-This enables remote assistance to be provided to automated vehicles which, if lower than SAE level 5, may still require corrective input when presented with unknown challenges \cite{saeinternationalTaxonomyDefinitionsTerms2021}.
-To enable a remote operator to make safety critical control decisions, a sufficient amount of information needs to be streamed at low latency from the connected vehicle for the operator to maintain situational awareness (Fig. \ref{fig:SegJPEGInAction}).
+The capability to remotely operate a vehicle from anywhere in the world represents a key step towards wider adoption of connected and automated vehicles \cite{rosa-garciaBridgingRemoteOperations2025}.
+This enables remote assistance to be provided to automated vehicles which, if lower than the Society of Automotive Engineers (SAE) level 5 categorisation, may still require corrective input when presented with unknown challenges \cite{saeinternationalTaxonomyDefinitionsTerms2021}.
+To enable a Remote Operator (RO) to make safety critical decisions, a sufficient amount of information needs to be streamed at low latency from the connected vehicle for the operator to maintain situational awareness (Fig. \ref{fig:SegJPEGInAction}).